PhD reflections

 So, how does one take the wheel?
 As I see it, there are two main ways.
 The first is to find a project that genuinely excites you and also aligns with your advisor’s expertise, and then frame it to gain their support—a strategy Philip Guo has called ‘leading from below’.

 Leading from below was not my strong suit.
 During my PhD, I pitched quite a few project ideas to my PhD advisor on topics like meta-learning deep image priors, graph mixture of experts, bi-stochastic attention for graph neural networks, and spherical neural operators.
 I was usually met with a politely lukewarm response and a gentle nudge toward working on something else.
-Later, I observed published work that independently proposed similar ideas, and they result to a mixed feeling.
-It suggested my ideas were indeed publishable, but it also confirmed they were somewhat incremental—the kind of unsurprising extensions many would arrive at in a short period of time.
+Later, I observed published work that independently proposed similar ideas, and they resulted in a mixed feeling.
+It suggested my ideas were indeed publishable, but it also confirmed they were somewhat incremental–the kind of unsurprising extensions many would arrive at in a short period of time.
 In the end, all the core work in my thesis stemmed from my advisor’s original suggestions.
 The work that goes into my PhD thesis, much like many others’, was ultimately more of a top-down prescription than a bottom-up initiative.

 Final Thought